acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/firefox-compatibility.md

 versions of Firefox:

 * the currently shipping Firefox version at the time the SDK is released
-* the Beta Firefox version at the time the SDK is released
+* the Beta Firefox version at the time the SDK is released - which, because SDK and Firefox releases are staggered, will become the currently shipping Firefox three week later

 Add-ons built using a particular version of the SDK are marked as being compatible with those two versions of Firefox, meaning